 Connect

-Your imaging data, moving securely from scanner to study — without leaving your walls unprotected.
-Here's how Connect makes that happen.
+Your imaging data moves securely from scanner to study; no open ports, no exposed infrastructure.
+Here's how Connect makes it happen.

 Connect is a secure local gateway that automates the transfer of DICOM imaging data from your scanners or PACS to the Collective Minds platform.